Shanice Marcelle: Professional and international career

 Following her university career, Marcelle moved to Dresden, Germany where she played two seasons for Dresdner SC of Deutsche Volleyball-Bundesliga from 2013 to 2015.
 In both seasons that she played, Dresdner won the Bundesliga championship.
 In the summer of 2015, she played for Team Canada's indoor volleyball team at the 2015 Pan American Games.
 She then played one season for Nantes VB in Nantes, France from 2015 to 2016.

 Due to a nagging shoulder injury, Marcelle was unable to participate in the Olympic trials for the 2016 Summer Olympics while she was a member of the Canada women's national volleyball team.
 During this time, she decided to switch from indoor volleyball to beach volleyball due to more of a reliance on skill in the beach game rather than the power required in the indoor game.
 She then had shoulder surgery in July 2016 and moved to Toronto in January 2017.
 She planned to compete with her beach volleyball partner, Jamie Broder, but Marcelle suffered a torn ACL injury within two months of her move to Toronto during a practice session.
 Following her rehabilitation, she played for Canada's beach volleyball national team alongside new partner, Julie Gordon, where they won gold medals at the 2019 Beach Nationals.
+She officially retired from the national team in December 2023.

 Coaching career

 While recovering from her ACL injury, Marcelle began her coaching career by attending coaching camps and becoming a coach for The York School and Leaside Volleyball Club.
 She joined as an assistant coach for Team Ontario of the Ontario Volleyball Association in late 2017 and later became the team's head coach in 2018.

 In August 2018, Marcelle was named an assistant coach for the York Lions women's volleyball team.
+She served in that capacity for six years and was named interim head coach in March 2024 during head coach Jen Neilson's leave.

+On August 14, 2024, it was announced that Marcelle had accepted the position of head coach of the Queen's Gaels women's volleyball team, becoming the 15th head coach in the program's history.